 If your goal is sales enablement, you want to closely look at both lead generation and sales metrics.

 Internal metrics measure soft costs, such as how long it takes to create a piece of content and how many pieces are published regularly.
-Cost metrics calculate the hard costs, such as how much it costs to produce each piece of content (whether it is a blog post, white paper, email campaign, podcast, or other form of content), and the cost of effectively distributing content.
+Cost metrics calculate the hard costs, such as how much it costs to produce each piece of content (whether it’s a blog post, whitepaper, email campaign, podcast, or other format), and the cost of effectively distributing content.

 In order to ensure your content marketing efforts are profitable, you’ll need to track these metrics.